studioeng/ACEProK1Series/README.md

-# ACE PRO SV08 - Anycubic Color Engine Pro Driver for Klipper
+# ACE PRO K1 Max with CFS upgrade Kit - Anycubic Color Engine Pro Driver for Klipper

-A comprehensive Klipper driver for the Anycubic Color Engine Pro multi-material unit, optimized for SOVOL SV08 and other Klipper-based 3D printers.
+A comprehensive Klipper driver for the Anycubic Color Engine Pro multi-material unit, optimized for K1 Max with CFS upgrade kit and other Klipper-based 3D printers.

 ## 📋 Table of Contents